dayhaysoos/shnippet/site/docs/api.md

 # API Reference

 The `snippetManager` is a utility for fetching and displaying code snippets in your frontend application.
-It handles caching, language-specific formatting, and imports.
+It handles caching, extension-derived language selection, and optional imports.

+See also: [Snippet Manager](./snippet-manager.md) for a higher-level guide and examples.

 ## Import